Music of Réunion: Madina

 The song "Madina" was chosen as the theme song by the Office de Radiodiffusion Télévision Française in the 1950s and 1960s.
 The song was written by Maxime Laope, one of the island's most popular singers, and performed by another renowned singer, Henri Madoré.

 Festivals

 One of the biggest music festivals in Réunion is the Sakifo music festival.

+TV Programs

+Run Vibes is a music television show that aired from 2005 to 2009 on Télé Réunion on Réunion Island.Hosted by Rodee Cox, the show featured the Music of Réunion, including Hip Hop, Reggae, Dancehall, breakdance and traditional music from Réunion (so sega and maloya).
+It has led to participation of national and international artists.